phamvandan/OCR_WEB/README.md

 # OCR_WEB
-upload file and OCR then save to local
+In this project, we build a demo web base on Flask for eDocument with some features:
+- OCR for pdf file
+- Convert to docx file
+- Searching documents with Elastic Search

-# some require libraries and how to install
+# Some require libraries and how to install

-1. tesseract and pytesseract
+## tesseract and pytesseract
 sudo apt install tesseract-ocr
 -- need sudo apt install tesseract-ocr-<language options> example vie for vietnamese,use all for get all language sudo apt install libtesseract-dev